Senior management

 Chief Executive, Auckland Airport

-Carrie has over 22 years of operational and strategic experience in the aviation industry, having held several senior roles at Air New Zealand, leading customer experience transformation, maximising business growth and building high performing and engaged teams.
+With 25 years of leadership and operational experience in the aviation industry, Carrie previously held senior roles at Air New Zealand, including Chief Operating Officer, leading customer experience transformation, maximising business growth and building high performing teams across 16 countries.

-Carrie is passionate about building a better future grounded in purpose and people.
-She has a Bachelor of Business Studies from Massey University and has completed a number of advanced programmes of study, including INSEAD and Harvard.
+Carrie is passionate about building a better future grounded in sustainable purpose, performance and people.
+She is a graduate of Massey University Business School and has completed advanced programmes at INSEAD and Harvard.

 Melanie Dooney

-A proven people-leader, Melanie brings 20 years of experience in senior human resources and finance roles in New Zealand and internationally.
-Working across the manufacturing, IT and financial service sectors, she has previously been responsible for health & safety, employee experience, employment and industrial relations, organisational development, culture and communications.
+A proven people-leader, Melanie has over 20 years of experience in senior human resources and finance roles in New Zealand and internationally.
+She is experienced in working in complex stakeholder environments and in both private and public settings.

 Melanie holds a Master of Business Administration degree and a Master of Science in Biochemistry degree, both from the University of Otago.